Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Diffusion Co-Policy Formulation

 \subsection{Approach}

 While we could formulate the diffusion model for planning with RL using classifier-guided sampling \cite{janner2022planning, dhariwal2021diffusion}, doing so would require hand-designing a collaborative reward function.
-However, manually designing reward functions are tricky and prone to over-specification, and more so for multi-agent collaborative scenarios, where multimodal behaviors arise from preference, or other factors like diversity and even inconsistency.
-Despite promising directions in increasing the nuance of learned reward functions, such as learning multimodal rewards from demonstrations \cite{myers2022learning}, querying methods would not be viable in interactive, long-horizon tasks like collaborative carrying, as specifying the query itself would be non-trivial, especially if deployed while executing the task.
+However, manually designing reward functions \edits{is} tricky and prone to over-specification, particularly for multi-agent collaborative scenarios, where multimodal behaviors arise from preference and various factors like diversity and inconsistency.
+Despite promising directions in increasing the nuance of learned reward functions \cite{myers2022learning}, querying methods would not be viable in interactive, long-horizon tasks like collaborative carrying, as specifying the query itself would be non-trivial.

-Our \textbf{key insight} is that the predictive accuracy of human behaviors on physical tasks is bottlenecked by the model for methods involving human behavior learning.
-Given recent empirical breakthroughs in generative quality of diffusion models \cite{ho2020denoising, song2020denoising}, we propose leveraging diffusion models to enable coordination on long-horizon, continuous state-action, human-robot collaborative tasks in various novel settings during test time.
-Rather than optimizing over a multimodal reward function for multimodal behaviors, we rely on the dataset of human-human collaborative demonstrations to capture and generalize interaction dynamics.
+\edits{Our \textbf{key insight} is that an effective, learned robot policy used for human-robot collaborative tasks must be able to express a high degree of multimodality, predict actions in a temporally consistent manner, and recognize a wide range of frequencies of human actions in order to seamlessly integrate with a human in the control loop.} Given recent empirical breakthroughs in the generative quality of diffusion models \cite{ho2020denoising, song2020denoising}, we propose leveraging diffusion models to enable coordination on long-horizon, continuous state-action, human-robot collaborative tasks in novel settings during test time by relying on demonstrations to capture interaction dynamics.